-The Inv.
+4 The Inv.
 Multiple calculation was performed by Meketa Investment Group.
 Total Program, Partnership, and Vintage Year Inv.
 Multiples are net of partnership fees.

-5 Capital Committed to DRA Growth & Income Fund VI was originally \$15.0 million, and has been reduced to \$9.9 million following a release of commitments of \$5.1 million.
+5 Capital Committed to DRA Growth & Income Fund VI was originally \$15.0 million, and has been reduced to \$9.9 million due to \$5.1 million in released commitments.

-6 Capital Committed to Fidelity Real Estate Growth Fund III was originally \$20.0 million, and has been reduced to \$17.9 million following a release of commitments of \$2.1 million.
+6 Capital Committed to Fidelity Real Estate Growth Fund III was originally \$20.0 million, and has been reduced to \$17.9 million due to \$2.1 million in released commitments.